Citroen e-Dispatch electric van: price, specifications, pictures and details

 Cargo volume and payload

-With batteries mounted within the van's chassis, Citroen is promising no reduction in load space compared to the e-Dispatch's diesel-engined counterpart.
+With batteries mounted within the van's chassis, Citroen promises no reduction in load space compared to the e-Dispatch's diesel-engined counterpart.
 The van is available in three lengths, including the 4.6-metre-long, 5.1-cubic-metre XS, which is designed for easier access to urban centres and parking spaces.

 Load volumes vary from 4.6 to 6.6 cubic metres, while all versions have a towing capacity of a tonne and a width between wheelarches of 1.25 metres, which is sufficient to load a Euro pallet.
 Citroen gives 'normal' and 'increased' payload figures for each version of the e-Dispatch, set out as follows: